 Francesco Clemente, David Salle, and Julian Schnabel each emerged on the New York art scene in the early 1980s.
 As contemporaries and close friends, they were identified collectively as part of the Neo-Expressionist group, a new generation of young painters.
 While stylistically diverse, they were united by a shared interest: a renewed approach to figural representation that radicalized both the city’s famous downtown art scene and a traditional medium previously declared “dead.”

 New York in the 1980s was emerging from a state of near bankruptcy and political ruin to become a place pulsating with a vibrant cultural zeitgeist, brimming with new artistic freedoms and creative possibilities.
-Although Cold War tensions, rising crime rates, the crack epidemic, an intensifying wealth gap, the AIDS epidemic, and political upheaval loomed large, a young generation of artists were arriving in the city.
+Although Cold War tensions, rising crime rates, the crack epidemic, an intensifying wealth gap, the AIDS epidemic, and political upheaval loomed large, a young generation of artists was arriving in the city.
 Italian-born Francesco Clemente moved permanently to Manhattan in 1980, establishing his studio in the all-but-forgotten streets of NoHo.
 His rise to prominence as part of Italy’s Transavanguardia movement drew international attention at the 39th Venice Biennale.
-Meanwhile, the Americans David Salle and Julian Schnabel had both came to New York during the early to mid-1970s.
+Meanwhile, the Americans David Salle and Julian Schnabel had both come to New York during the early to mid-1970s.
 Salle had recently completed his MFA at California Institute of the Arts studying under John Baldessari, while Schnabel established his footing in New York during the earlier part of the decade, undertaking his studies at the Whitney Museum of American Art.